rukbotto/jekyll-index-pages/README.md

     per_page: 10
     permalink: /:label/
     layout: tags
+  archive:
+    title: :label
+    excerpt: :label
+    per_page: 10
+    permalink: /:label/
+    layout: archive
 ```

 For categories and tags, `:label` variable refers to the category or tag name.
-For posts, `:label` will always be equal to `post`. `:label` value is slugified
+For posts, `:label` will always be equal to `post`.
+For the archive, `:label`
-when composing the permalink.
+refers to the year. `:label` value is slugified when composing the permalink.

 ### Including documents and pagination into templates